chiragbharadwaj/site/index.md

 <p>
   Ask me about: <a href="https://online-go.com/user/view/303490">baduk</a>, online <a href="https://www.chess.com/member/chiragster">chess</a>, Hearts, Avalon, badminton, <a href="http://proskatenj.com/">figure skating</a>, running 5Ks, <a href="{{site.baseurl}}/misc/classical.html">piano</a>, alternative rock, learning languages, tea, and <a href="{{site.baseurl}}/media/tofu-bowl.jpg">cooking</a>.
 </p>

-<h4>Calendar</h4>

-To simplify the process of scheduling, I have made my personal calendar available publicly.
-It can be accessed from the navigation bar.